RLGen/LakeBench/README.md

 ### Prerequisites

-LakeBench is bulit on pytorch, with torchvision, torchaudio, and transfrmers.
+LakeBench is bulit on pytorch, with torchvision, torchaudio, and transformers.

 To insall the required packages, you can create a conda environmennt: